Followers

 Impromptu Battlefield

-The Battle of Fort Ann occurred here on July 9, 1777.
-This was another delaying action, one of many large and small, that characterized the middle phase of the Saratoga Campaign.
+The Battle of Fort Ann took place here on July 9, 1777.
+This was another delaying action, one of many large and small, that marked the middle phase of the Saratoga Campaign.

 Fort Ann Block House